Marine Air Control Group 28: World War II

-In February 1943 the Commandant of the Marine Corps convened a "Radar Policy Board" headed by LtCol Walter L. J. Bayler.
-The board was tasked to make recommendations regarding the establishment of a program for radar early warning, radar fire control and radar fighter direction for Marine Corps units during amphibious operations.
-Board recommendations included the organization of air warning squadrons and groups, placing organic fighter direction with night fighter squadrons and the creation of an Air Defense Section within the Division of Aviation at Headquarters Marine Corps.
-The findings of the report were endorsed by the Commandant of the Marine Corps in May 1943 and subsequently the 1st Marine Air Warning Group was established at MCAS Cherry Point, North Carolina as part of the 3rd Marine Aircraft Wing on 1 July 1943.
-The aforementioned and newly promoted Colonel Walter Bayler was the first commanding officer.
+The 1st Marine Air Warning Group was commissioned at MCAS Cherry Point, North Carolina as part of the 3rd Marine Aircraft Wing on 1 July 1943.
+The aforementioned and newly promoted Colonel Walter Bayler was the group's first commanding officer.
 1st MAWG's mission was to form and train Air Warning Squadrons capable of providing expeditionary air defense during amphibious operations.
-On 1 April 1944 they were reassigned to the 9th Marine Aircraft Wing.
+On 1 April 1944, the group was reassigned to the 9th Marine Aircraft Wing which took over at MCAS Cherry Point after the departure of 3d MAW.
 Once units were formed and had conducted initial training together as a unit on the east coast they were then shipped to the west coast for follow on training before departing for the Pacific.
 During World War II, 1st MAWG oversaw the formation and training of 18 air warning squadrons.
 On 1 August 1946 the group was again re-designated as Marine Air Control Group-1 (MACG-1).
-MACG-1 was deactivated on 1 August 1955.
+MACG-1 was decommissioned on 1 August 1955.